seanblanchfield/blog/current/_posts/2024-05-22-my-smart-home-dashboard.md

 ## Step 1: Have an Accurate 3D Model
 I already had an accurate 3D model of my home, which I had used for various purposes over the years.
 You will probably have to create your own.
-The rest of this blog post assume you used Sketchup to create the model, but you can probably adapt it to other more advanced modelling tools like *Blender*.
+The rest of this blog post assumes you used Sketchup to create the model, but you can probably adapt it to other more advanced modelling tools like *Blender*.

 ## Step 2: Separate Each Floor
 I took a copy of the main model and split it up by floor in Sketchup.
 To split it up:
 1. Make copy of the model so that you end up with two models of your house side-by-side.
 1. Position a horizontal section plane just below the ceiling of the floor that you want to render.
-1. Activate the section plane, and select "Edit > Intersect Faces > With Model".
+1. Activate the section plane, and select `Edit` > `Intersect Faces` > `With Model`.
 1. Deactivate or delete the section plane, switch to parallel projection from the view menu, and select all unwanted geometry in the copy of the house you are working on, and delete it.
 This should leave just the floor you want to work on exposed.
 1. Sketchup models are shell-based, so the walls of the floor you just intersected will be hollow when viewed from above.
 This doesn't look good when rendered.
 To fix this, fill in the tops of the walls with rectangles, and make them black or some other solid colour.
 1. Repeat the above process for each floor of the house.
 At the end, you should have split your house up into a couple of adjacent models (one for each floor).